About this Collection

 Permitting

-USFWS Section 10(a)(1)(A) Scientific Permit Requirements for Conducting Presence/Absence Surveys for Endangered Karst Invertebrates in Central Texas - This document outlines the process for conducting presence/absence surveys for federally-listed endangered terrestrial karst invertebrates species in central Texas under a section 10(a)(1)(A) permit issued by the U.S. Fish and Wildlife Service under the Endangered Species Act of 1973, as amended.
+USFWS Section 10(a)(1)(A) Scientific Permit Requirements for Conducting Presence/Absence Surveys and Habitat Assessments for Listed Karst Invertebrates in Central Texas - This document outlines the process for conducting presence/absence surveys and habitat assessments for federally-listed terrestrial karst invertebrates species in central Texas under a section 10(a)(1)(A) permit issued by the U.S. Fish and Wildlife Service under the Endangered Species Act of 1973, as amended.

 Section10(a)(1)(A) permits, also referred to as recovery, enhancement of survival, or scientific permits, allow for 'take' of listed species that may or will occur while conducting research to further the recovery of a listed species.
-This document outlines methods to be used, information to be included in final reports, and minimum qualifications for personnel conducting presence/absence surveys for endangered karst invertebrates under a section 10(a)(1)(A) permit.
+This document outlines methods to be used, information to be included in final reports, and minimum qualifications for personnel conducting presence/absence surveys and habitat assessments for listed karst invertebrates under a section 10(a)(1)(A) permit.

-The objective of this document is to identify survey methods that will produce sound scientific information upon which to base decisions and actions for the conservation of these endangered species.
-Using consistent survey methodology will also allow for greater comparison and analysis of results, and thereby increase our understanding of these species and their habitat requirements.
+The objective of this document is to identify survey and habitat assessment methods that will produce sound scientific information upon which to base decisions and actions for the conservation of these endangered species.
+Using consistent survey and habitat assessment methodology will also allow for greater comparison and analysis of results, and thereby increase our understanding of these species and their habitat requirements.
 Information that relates to the effectiveness of these survey guidelines in conserving endangered karst species is welcome.

 List of individuals or companies that have a valid permit to survey for endangered karst invertebrates